Equipment Dealer Response Time Benchmarks 2026

 Equipment dealers are not SaaS companies with SDR teams sitting at computers all day.
 Your salespeople are on job sites.
 Your technicians are running service calls.
 Your office staff is juggling walk-ins, parts orders, and scheduling.

 When a lead calls, the phone rings in a busy office or goes to a cell phone sitting in a truck cab.
-According to GetAIRA's 2026 contractor communication report, contractors miss 27-62% of incoming calls while on job sites.
-And 85% of those callers never try again.
+Contractors routinely miss a meaningful share of incoming calls while on job sites — and most of those callers never try again.

 They call your competitor.